agottert/Clases_JS/README.md

 ### What did I do?
 The challenge was apply Luhn algorithm in JS without using arrays.
 We found many ways to reach that task.
-This one is one o them:
+This one is one o them: [Luhn excercise](Luhn.js)

 ```
 var numero="4509953566233704";